bpptkg/bmaclient/README.md

 # bmaclient

-The bmaclient is official BPPTKG Monitoring API (BMA) Python client.
+bmaclient is official BPPTKG Monitoring API (BMA) Python client.
 It can be used to fetch various monitoring data from BMA web services using Python.

 ## Installation